SAP-samples/s4hana-cloud-ext-timesheet/README.md

 ------------

     In case you hit the error page, please go through the exception trace for more details.

-Exception trace can be found under SAP CloudPlatform Cockpit > Java applications > time-sheet-backend > Logging > **Default Traces** .
+    cf logs <application name> --recent

     **Known Exceptions:**
     ODataException connectivity : Re-check your Destinations S4HANA_CLOUD and the S/4HANA System.
     FileNotFoundException : Make sure that you don't have directory names that contain whitespaces in the project path. eg. "s4 cld ext timesheet"

     If you work with your [SAP Business Technology Platform Trial account](https://account.hanatrial.ondemand.com/), you must add the following 2 properties to the destination so that the connection to SAP S/4HANA Cloud works:

       proxyHost =	proxy-trial.od.sap.biz
       proxyPort =	8080